 I am unsure where this somewhat morbid fascination with the past history of marauding Norsemen going Viking comes from.
-After all they invaded the homesteads of foreign populations, looted, killed and enslaved until there was no one left.
+After all they invaded the homesteads of foreign populations, looted, killed, raped and enslaved until there was no one left.
 And then settled the lands for whatever it was worth.

-But here we are and Viking Metal bands are legion these days, thriving in an ever increasing genre.
-And let’s face it: Metal with all its dark facettes is just perfect to describe yonder sea adventures and battles alike.
-RockmusicRaider already covered a score of Viking Metal bands, if you can call them that.
-Amongst which you will find the famous ones like Amon Amarth or the Canadians from SIG:AR:TYR.
+But here we are, and Viking Metal bands are legion these days, thriving in an ever increasing genre.
+And let’s face it: Metal with all its dark facets is just perfect to describe yonder sea adventures and battles alike.

 Part of that august group of bands are the Montreal-based Valfreya and their long-awaited second full length Promised Land.
 The album loosely covers the saga of Erik The Red aka Erik Thorwaldsson, who is mainly remembered in the Icelandic sagas and in conjunction with Greenland.
 If he ever reached today’s North America is a matter of debate.
 His son – Leif Erikson – apparently made it to modern day Canada later.
 But that is another story.

 The record starts with a mercifully short intro of sorts with Horizon.
-One of the operatic, symphonic kind; Loki help me.
+One of the operatic, symphonic kind, Loki help me.
 Things luckily get a bit more sturdy later with Odin’s Fury, dripping with a fair amount of cheese.
 You will slip on it once you get to Odin’s laughter.
 Forsooth!
 It is however a pretty cool track nevertheless.
-But hey, why don’t you judge for yourself:

 Now, an approach to Folk and Folk Metal dominates the mid part of the record to about track #10 or so.
 Let me point out Promised Land (the title track), which is the most prominent in terms of song structure.
 Towards the end of the disc, the tracks degenerate into some mayhem of a more blackened kind.
 With the exception of the French interpreted Peuple du Nord.